Porsil/lab-boss/README.md

 - The code to import the fonts was taken from [Google Fonts](https://fonts.google.com/).
 - The code to add the icons used was taken from [Font Awesome](https://fontawesome.com/).
-- The code to create the zebra stripes in the batch tracker table was adapred from [W3Schools](https://www.w3schools.com/html/html_table_styling.asp).
+- The code to create the zebra stripes in the batch tracker table was adapted from [W3Schools](https://www.w3schools.com/html/html_table_styling.asp).
 - The code to change the date format used on the site was taken from this [Django Documentation](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#date).
 - The following Geeks for Geeks sites were used to aid in creating all class based [Create Views](https://www.geeksforgeeks.org/createview-class-based-views-django/), [Update Views](https://www.geeksforgeeks.org/updateview-class-based-views-django/) and [Delete Views](https://www.geeksforgeeks.org/deleteview-class-based-views-django/).
 - The code to stop the footer overlaying with the page content was adapted from this [CodeHim page](https://www.codehim.com/bootstrap/bootstrap-5-footer-always-at-bottom/).